Chamber of Commerce Building (Manhattan): Interior

+First story

-As designed, the main entrance to the upper levels opened into a large vestibule, which in turn led to a double-height hall measuring 20 by 80 ft.
+As designed, the main entrance opened into a large vestibule on the first (ground) floor, which in turn led to a double-height hall measuring 20 by 80 ft.
 This hall was made of Caen stone and marble.
 The building's elevators, as well as a stair to the second-floor Great Hall, were placed at the end of this hall.
 The design of the stair was inspired by the Ducal Palace in Venice and led to the second-story main room and elevator hall.
 The decoration of the hall's upper half was extremely elaborate.
 Colored-marble Ionic columns supported a frieze, above which rose a domed ceiling.
 Between each set of columns, there were tablets that were inscribed with the names of the Chamber of Commerce's officers.
 At the time of the building's construction, the tablets accommodated names of past officers and could be inscribed with the names of future officers.

-The rest of the ground floor was rented out as a banking room, the only commercial concern in the building.
+The rest of the first floor was rented out as a banking room, the only commercial concern in the building.
+The banking room's decorations included a marble floor and mahogany trim.
+There was also a banking vault, described in the New-York Tribune as one of the city's largest vaults that did not belong to a safe-deposit firm.

-In general, the upper stories had decorative woodwork and marble work.
-On the third and fourth stories were meeting rooms as well as space for the Commerce Club.
-This portion of the building contained the library, president's room, committee rooms, and offices.
-Much of the furniture was colonial in design.
-The president's room was more elaborately decorated than the other rooms on these levels.
-Following the 1922 renovation, the fourth floor contained an oak-paneled elevator landing and vaulted stair hall.
-The ceiling of the fourth-floor elevator landing had three octagonal allegorical reliefs depicting commerce, industry, and transportation.
-The original library on the fourth floor became a banquet room, while another story with a library and committee rooms was added.
-During the 1991 renovation, the third and fourth floors became executive offices for the International Commercial Bank of China, while the top story became a cafeteria.